 ***Erasmus+ DELTA is a new mobility opportunity for all those who teach in Irish higher education.***

 Erasmus+ DELTA is a new opportunity within the existing Erasmus+ Staff Training scheme.
 DELTA stands for Disciplinary Excellence in Learning, Teaching and Assessment and is a core concept of the work of the National Forum for the Enhancement of Teaching and Learning in Higher Education.
 This scheme focuses on the professional development of staff in Irish higher education, in particular on the enhancement of teaching and learning within and between disciplines.
-Candidates would be those applicants who propose to use their Erasmus staff training visit to enhance teaching and learning at NUI Galway.
+Candidates would be those applicants who propose to use their Erasmus staff training visit to enhance teaching and learning at University of Galway.
 They have the opportunity to gain national recognition for this commitment to their discipline in the form of a National Forum digital badge.How does the scheme work, and how do I apply?

 This scheme only applies to Erasmus+ Staff Mobility for training (not teaching).
 The mechanisms and the rules are almost exactly the same as for the existing staff training mobility scheme, except that the Delta Mobility Application Form is slightly different to the regular staff training application form, to reflect the staff member’s intention of pursuing the National Forum digital badge before setting off on the training visit.
-Just as with the standard staff mobility application, this document is draft at application stage and does not need ANY signatures now, as content and dates may need to be adjusted, but it should be accompanied by (i) a letter of invitation from the host organisation (a brief e-mail will suffice), and (ii) a brief confirmation that the proposed visit has been approved by the relevant Head of unit at NUI Galway.
-Staff should submit their DELTA applications to the International Affairs Office by Wednesday, 13th April, at 5pm
+Just as with the standard staff mobility application, this document is draft at application stage and does not need ANY signatures now, as content and dates may need to be adjusted, but it should be accompanied by (i) a letter of invitation from the host organisation (a brief e-mail will suffice), and (ii) a brief confirmation that the proposed visit has been approved by the relevant Head of unit at University of Galway.
+Staff should submit their DELTA applications to the International Affairs Office by Friday, 10th March, at 5pm